-1 - Install Keeper for Mac from the Apple Store from the below link:
+1. Install Keeper for Mac from the Apple Store using the following link:

-5 - Now the KeeperFill extension appears on your browser toolbar.
+6. Now the KeeperFill extension should appear on your browser toolbar.

-Clicking the Keeper lock allows you to quickly fill and login to the site.
-You can fill login and password by clicking on fill button or click on Show More to fill individual fields.
+Clicking the Keeper lock allows you to quickly fill and log in to a site.
+You can fill your login and password by clicking the Fill button or by clicking on Show More to fill individual fields.

 The list of matching records is determined by looking at the URLs stored within your Keeper record.
 Once the list is generated, a series of logical steps determines the sort order of the selection list, and which specific record is selected as the default choice.